Pete Rates the Propositions

 Defining Marriage as Man + Woman Only - No

-It wasn’t long ago that interracial marriage was illegal in much of the country.
+It wasn’t long ago that interracial marriage was illegal in many places.
 Surely the same arguments were used then as now.
-If you’re considering voting for 22, try reading the arguments in its favor while substituting “black and white” for “two men or two women.”
-I think you’ll see my point.
+If you’re leaning in favor of 22, read the arguments for it while substituting “black and white” for “two men or two women.”
+You’ll see my point.

 Prop.
 1